rapid-sensemaking-framework/cosense/README.md

 ![cosense app screen for flow dashboard](https://raw.githubusercontent.com/rapid-sensemaking-framework/noflo-rsf/master/screenshots/cosense-flow-dashboard.png)

 Once every step of the process has completed, the final results are saved to the computer that was hosting the process.
 From there, they could be uploaded to somewhere available online, or posted into a database for longevity.

-This app is currently at a functional prototype readiness level, and under development at the [rsf-electron](https://github.com/rapid-sensemaking-framework/rsf-electron) repository, where you can download and test a release of the [app for Mac](https://github.com/rapid-sensemaking-framework/rsf-electron/releases)!

 # For Developers